 If you're more of a hands-on type of person than someone who would be happy shuffling papers around on a desk, university probably isn't your best option.
-Instead, try a community college or career school program that will train you to make a career out of fiddling with cars or building Leslieville real estate.
+Instead, try a community college or career school program that will train you to make a career out of designing hybrid cars or researching filter presses by Wescor.

 What kind of job can you see yourself doing?